Table of Contents

 Add Q&As to explain how your company handles holiday schedules, pricing, availability, shipping, delivery, returns, etc. These can be added proactively to head off some of those common sales and customer service questions.

-Your store’s location page is another key element to your local SEO strategy and will generally receive traffic from three main sources:
+Your store’s location page is another key element to your next local search marketing SEO strategy and will generally receive traffic from three main sources:

 - Your Google Business Profile